Board of Trustees Scholarship

 Monsignor John T. Mitchell Memorial Trust Scholarship Fund

 Cardinal Justin Rigali, then Archbishop of Philadelphia, announced on Monday, March 3, 2008, that the Archdiocese of Philadelphia had received a bequest to fund a scholarship in honor of Monsignor John T. Mitchell.
 Monsignor Mitchell served as a priest of the Archdiocese from 1939 through 1981.
 During that time, he was the Pastor of Saint Ignatius of Loyola and Saint Francis de Sales Parishes in West Philadelphia, where he was known for his faithful ministry to African American Catholics.
 In light of this, the Monsignor Mitchell Scholarship Fund will support high school students in the Archdiocese of Philadelphia who are Catholic and African American, with academic ability and financial need.
 One (or more, if economically feasible) one-year scholarship(s), up to $2,000, will be awarded annually based upon the determination of the Selection Committee.

 The Neumann Scholarship is a full-tuition scholarship for four years awarded to incoming freshmen.
 Scholarships are awarded based on the results of an Archdiocesan scholarship test given to students who meet criteria established by the Connelly Foundation.
 The dates, times, and eligibility requirements are publicized through each parish elementary school.
 Students who receive the Neumann Scholarship attend Bishop McDevitt tuition-free for four years.

 These awards are need-based and are applied to tuition for currently enrolled students funded through the Educational Fund and other sources.
-Applicants must file the school’s Financial Assistance Application available at the Business Office and be interviewed and approved by the school President.
+Applicants must file a Financial Assistance Application through FACTS Aid and be interviewed and approved by the school President.